With the proper use of tax deductions and exemptions, you can be sure that you're only paying the amount of tax that you legally owe.

 You can only select a status that applies to your situation, although in some cases you may have multiple options.
 For example, if you are married, you can choose to file separately or jointly, although Mendoza states that "in most cases, filing jointly offers the best tax option for married couples."

 Withholding is the process by which you pay your taxes directly to the IRS as you earn your income.
 Your employer can set up your paycheck so that a certain amount of tax is withheld every period.
-If you don't make withholding payments, the IRS will assess a penalty when you file your tax return, since the U.S. uses a "pay-as-you-go" method.
+If you don't make withholding payments, the IRS might assess a penalty when you file your tax return, since the U.S. uses a "pay-as-you-go" method.

 If you over-withhold your taxes, you'll end up with a refund.
 Tempting as it may be to over-withhold and get a large refund, Mendoza says that's not a financially sound policy.
 "If the IRS is writing you a check every year, you've been extending the government an interest-free loan.
 Instead of having the IRS hold your money all year," Mendoza says, "at the very least, you could keep that money in a savings or investment account and earn interest on it.
 At the end of the tax year, you could withdraw that money -- with interest -- and have the 'rush' of getting an even bigger 'refund' check."